Note

 Here are some relevant definitions of terms from the GDPR for this guide:

-• Processor: A natural or legal person, public authority, agency, or other body that processes personal data on behalf of the controller.
+- Processor: A natural or legal person, public authority, agency, or other body that processes personal data on behalf of the controller.

-• Personal data and data subject: Any information that relates to an identified or identifiable natural person ('data subject').
-An identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural, or social identity of that natural person.
+- Personal data and data subject: Any information that relates to an identified or identifiable natural person ('data subject').
+An identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier, or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural, or social identity of that natural person.

 How to use this guide

-• DSR for a Customer Contact Engaging Microsoft: Explanation for how Microsoft responds to requests from a customer contact or IT administrator to exercise their data subject rights.
+- DSR for a Customer Contact Engaging Microsoft: Explanation for how Microsoft responds to requests from a customer contact or IT administrator to exercise their data subject rights.

-• DSR for an End-User Engaging Microsoft: Explanation for how Microsoft responds to requests from a customer's employees or other data subjects to exercise their rights.
+- DSR for an End-User Engaging Microsoft: Explanation for how Microsoft responds to requests from a customer's employees or other data subjects to exercise their rights.

-DSR for a Customer Contact Engaging Microsoft
+DSR for a customer contact engaging Microsoft

 How Microsoft responds to requests by a customer contact or IT admin to exercise their data subject rights.

-When a customer engages with Microsoft to receive support or consulting services, Microsoft Support automatically collects or retrieves from account records the personal data of the Customer Contact (for example, CSM, Global Admin, IT Admin).
-This likely includes the name, email, phone, and other personal data of the individual seeking support or consulting services.
+When a customer engages Microsoft to receive support or consulting services, Microsoft Support automatically collects or retrieves from account records the personal data of the Customer Contact (for example, CSM, Global Admin, IT Admin).
+This collection likely includes the name, email, phone, and other personal data of the individual seeking support or consulting services.

-Upon receiving an inquiry from a Customer Contact regarding a DSR where Microsoft is the Data Controller, Microsoft personnel refer the customer contact to the Privacy Response Center.
-This is Microsoft's primary input mechanism for privacy inquiries and complaints.
-Upon receiving an inquiry, the Privacy Response Center identifies that this is part of a commercial or organizational account and respond accordingly.
+When Microsoft is the Data Controller and receives an inquiry from a Customer Contact regarding a DSR, Microsoft personnel refer the customer contact to the Privacy Response Center.
+This center is Microsoft's primary input mechanism for privacy inquiries and complaints.
+Upon receiving an inquiry, the Privacy Response Center identifies that this request is part of a commercial or organizational account and responds accordingly.

-Where Microsoft is the Data Processor, see DSR for Customer Provided Data: Commercial Support below.
+For situations where Microsoft is the Data Processor, see DSR for Customer Provided Data: Commercial Support below.

-DSR for an End-User Engaging Microsoft
+DSR for an end-user engaging Microsoft

 How Microsoft responds to requests from a customer's employees or other data subjects to exercise their rights.